SioKCronin/Enron/README.md

 # Enron

-Can employee financial data (salary, bonuses, and stock value) be used to determine persons of interest (POI) in the Enron financial scandel?
+How well can employee financial data (salary, bonuses, stock value, and director fees) be used to determine persons of interest (POI) in the Enron financial scandel?